szadam96/RV/README.md

 EchoNet-RV is a deep learning model that enables frame-by-frame segmentation of the right ventricle (RV) and prediction of RV fractional area change (RVFAC) from apical four-chamber (A4C) echocardiographic videos.
 In the final version of EchoNet-RV, the segmentation module and the RVFAC inference module operate independently; therefore, RVFAC prediction is entirely segmentation-free.

 > [**Artificial Intelligence-Enabled Echocardiographic Assessment of Right Ventricular Function**](https://pubmed.ncbi.nlm.nih.gov/41646670/)<br/>
-  Márton Tokodi, Bryan He, Andrea Ferencz, Ádám Szijártó, Kai Shiida, Máté Tolvaj, Alexandra Fábián, Marcell Illyés, Milos Vukadinovic, Andreas Østvik, Vegard Holmstrøm, Bjørnar Grenne, Béla Merkely, Susan Cheng, Yasufumi Nagata, Masaaki Takeuchi, Chung-Lieh Hung, Attila Kovács, David Ouyang<br/>
+  Márton Tokodi, Bryan He, Andrea Ferencz, Ádám Szijártó, Kai Shiida, Máté Tolvaj, Alexandra Fábián, Marcell Illyés, Milos Vukadinovic, Andreas Østvik, Vegard Holmstrøm, Bjørnar Grenne, Béla Merkely, Susan Cheng, Yasufumi Nagata, Masaaki Takeuchi, Chung-Lieh Hung, Attila Kovács, David Ouyang.<br/><b>(under review)</b> (2026)
-  <b>(under review)</b> (2026)

 ## Clinical Significance

-## Structure of EchoNet-RV
+## Architecture of EchoNet-RV

+EchoNet-RV comprises two key modules:
+1) Semantic segmentation module: A DeepLabV3 model with a ResNet-50 backbone that performs frame-level semantic segmentation of the RV cavity.
+2) RVFAC regression module: A spatiotemporal convolutional neural network based on the R(2+1)D-18 architecture that directly estimates RVFAC from each video without relying on RV segmentation.
+Given that substantial beat-to-beat variation in the end-diastolic and end-systolic RV areas (and thus in RVFAC) may occur in conditions such as atrial fibrillation and premature atrial or ventricular contractions, test-time augmentation was applied to improve the robustness of the final predictions.
+Briefly, five potentially overlapping 32-frame clips were randomly sampled from each video, and the RVFAC predictions generated for these clips by the RVFAC regression module were averaged to obtain the final video-level prediction.

 ## Datasets Used for Model Development and Evaluation